-SOME THINGS YOU SHOULD KNOW AS A VISITOR IN DENMARK Words by Lakeisha Goedluck Photography by Visit Copenhagen A colourful central harbour, the famous poet Hans Christian Andersen, and tasty sweet pastries.
+SOME THINGS YOU SHOULD KNOW AS A VISITOR IN DENMARK Words by Lakeisha Goedluck Photography by Visit Copenhagen A clean, colourful central harbour, the famous Danish poet Hans Christian Andersen and tasty pastries.
 This is what most visitors associate with Copenhagen, the capital city of Denmark.
-What's lesser-known about the place is the accessibility of the swimming spots, the reason Danish people like their national flag so much, and the views, attractions and architecture to discover outside the city centre.
+What's lesser-known about the place is the accessibility of the swimming spots, the reason Danish people like their national flag so much and the views, attractions and architecture to discover outside the city centre - beyond Copenhagen.

-OLD-SCHOOL AMUSEMENT PARKS What is often overlooked, however, is the country's history of building long-lasting amusement parks.
-The Tivoli Gardens in central Copenhagen is the second oldest amusement park in the world (even older than Disney Land).
-The oldest is Dyrehavsbakken in Dyrehaven, founded in 1583, which is a half-hour train ride away from Copenhagen.
+OLD-SCHOOL AMUSEMENT PARKS What is often overlooked is that the Copenhagen area has a history of building long-lasting amusement parks.
+The Tivoli Gardens in central Copenhagen is the second oldest amusement park in the world (even older than Disneyland).
+The oldest is Dyrehavsbakken founded in 1583, also known as Bakken in The Deer Park which is a half-hour train ride away from Copenhagen.
 Unlike Tivoli Gardens, entering Bakken is completely free.
-Located at Klampenborg Station, the final stop on the S-train route, enjoy the deer-filled forest and coastal views on a day trip to the amusement park and visit Restaurant Postgaarden for a traditional Danish meal.
-FLY THE NATIONAL FLAG Did you know that Denmark has the oldest flag in the world?
-Named the "Dannebrog" and founded in 1219, the flag isn't just used for sporting events.
-The Danes simply like the design of their flag so much, that they fly theirs at full mast for most occasions.
-Summerhouses along the coast are decorated with statement flags, the main airport in Kastrup is marked with the flag and even dog poos left along the pavements are sometimes pricked with flags as a way to protest against owners who leave their pets' excrement.
-For Kristoffer Guldager Kongshaug, Creative Director of the Danish womenswear label Forza Collective, the flag is a symbol of nostalgia: "I remember birthdays as a kid and going on summer vacation around Denmark as the warmest memories of the flag; it's usually a symbol of something happy being manifested."
-COAST TO EXPLORE If Hans Christian Andersen's The Little Mermaid was real, she'd be very happy in a country that's surrounded by calm waters.
+Located at Klampenborg Station, the final stop on the S-train route, enjoy the deer-filled forest and coastal views on a day trip to the amusement park and a visit to one of the many places in the area serving traditional Danish food.
+FLY THE NATIONAL FLAG Did vou know that Denmark has the oldest flag in the world?
+Named Dannebrog, and first used in 1219, the flag isn't just used for sporting events.
+The Danes simply like to fly their flag at full mast on most occasions, and you can see it around gardens across the country.
+At Copenhagen Airport, it's a tradition to welcome loved ones with flags in the arrival hall.
+For Kristoffer Guldager Kongshaug, Creative Director of the Danish womenswear label Forza Collective, the flag is a symbol of nostalgia: "I remember birthdays as a kid and going on summer vacations around Denmark as the warmest memories of the flag; it's usually a symbol of something happy being manifested."
+COAST TO EXPLORE If Hans Christian Andersen's tale The Little Mermaid was real, she'd be very happy in a country that's surrounded by calm waters.